Nickhunt2243/lambda-calculus-interpreter/README.md

 application, and let bindings for naming values.
 Functions are first-class
 values: they can be passed as arguments, returned from other functions, and stored in bindings.
 All functions take exactly one argument.
-Multi-argument functions are expressed through currying — a function that appears to take two arguments is actually a function that takes one argument and returns another function that takes the second.
+Multi-argument functions are expressed through currying.
+A function that appears to take two arguments is actually a function that takes one argument and returns another function that takes the second.